saitejagroove/saitejawebsite/content/authors/admin/_index.md

   - course: MS in Computer Science
     institution: University of Illinois at Chicago
     year: 2021
-  - course: BE(Hons) in Computer Science and Engineering
+  - course: BE(Hons) in Computer Science
     institution: Birla Institute of Science and Technology
     year: 2017